nadeemlab/DeepLIIF/README.md

 When you run a container from the image, the `deepliif` CLI will be available.
 You can easily run any CLI command in the activated environment and copy the results from the docker container to the host.

-## Google CoLab
-If you don't have access to GPU or appropriate hardware, we have also created [Google CoLab project](https://colab.research.google.com/drive/12zFfL7rDAtXfzBwArh9hb0jvA38L_ODK?usp=sharing) for your convenience.
-Please follow the steps in the provided notebook to install the requirements and run the training and testing scripts.
-All the libraries and pretrained models have already been set up there.
-The user can directly run DeepLIIF on their images using the instructions given in the Google CoLab project.

 ## ImageJ Plugin
 If you don't have access to GPU or appropriate hardware and just want to use ImageJ to run inference, we have also created an [ImageJ plugin](https://github.com/nadeemlab/DeepLIIF/tree/main/ImageJ_Plugin) for your convenience.